Reserve Study Software for Reserve Professionals by Reserve Professionals

 Charts...
 Charts...
 Chart...

 While a reserve professional's eyes may overflow with glee when looking at a 10-page spreadsheet, most people are much less enthusiastic about reading through page after page of numbers, no matter how much the size or font is changed.
-We have found charts to be very helpful to relay visual messages like; "you have a lot of expenses coming up", "inflation is real", this funding scenario is not realistic long term", etc., etc., etc.
+We have found charts to be very helpful for relaying visual messages.
+In Excel there are thousands of options related to charts and there are almost an unlimited number of ways to relay the data in your study to your customers’ eyes.
+From 2-d to 3-d holographic charts, to charts that linger in the shadows, and color schemes that will make a rainbow cry; you do you.

 Verifiable Projected Fully Funded Balance Calculations

 As odd as it may seem rarely have we seen reserve study software that allows a user to verify the projected calculations are accurate as time progresses.
 In our opinion this is important for a reserve study professional who may want verification that that math adds up to what it should.
 It's very easy to get lost in the numbers and assume that things are being accurately calculated just because someone tells you they are.
-We provide verification - the proof is in the pudding, not buried under layer after layer of inaccessible and unverifiable calculation on a component specific mathematical basis.
+We provide verification - the proof is in the pudding, not buried under layer after layer of inaccessible and unverifiable calculations.

 Add Multiple Pictures Easily